-It’s a major language of communication in business, trade and tourism.
+German is also a major language of communication in business, trade and tourism.
 Germany is an economic leader in the European Union and ranks among the largest economies worldwide.
-Many international companies are based in Germany.
-It is recognised as one of the top exporters and importers in the world.
+Many international companies are based in Germany, and it is recognized as one of the top exporters and importers in the world.